supremeimposter/My-Vault/DatabaseManagementSystem/Transaction-Management-and-Recovery/Serializability.md

 - Serializability in general, relies on all the operations and computations in the transactions which makes it very hard to implement.

 ![[Serializability-20231213131409716.webp]]

+> [!NOTE]
+> `COMMIT` operation is irrelevant to serializability.
+> Imagine aborted transactions are never there for serializability.